denis-beurive/git/README.md

     git remote add upstream ${UPSTREAM_URL}
     git config --get-regexp remote.upstream.*

+**Quick note: synchronising local/remote repositories**

+If you want to update you local branch from "upstream" (the _official project repository_ that you forked):

+    git checkout master
+    git fetch upstream
+    git pull upstream master

+Now, you can push the downloaded modifications to your distant forked repository:

+    git push origin master

+Now, your _forked project repository_ is synchronized with the _official project repository_.

 # Quick "do / undo"

 | Do                                                       | Undo                                          | Note                                             | Examples                         |